Teachers' Resource: Drawing in Museums

 Students might find it easiest to put down all the areas of dark shadow first.
 However, they should be careful not to shade too darkly to start with or they will find it difficult to adjust the tonal values if needed.
 Look in the China gallery (Room 47e), the South-East Asia gallery (Room 47b), and the Cast Courts (Rooms 46a & 46b) for suitable subjects.

 Back at school, colours can be blended further with a brush by applying white spirit or water as appropriate.
+Watercolour pencils can be mixed on the page to some extent when in the museum and water added back at school

 The translucency of the tissue paper will mimic the glass, and overlaid colours will mix optically.
-Students could then draw on top of the collage with soft pastels to make the colour more exact and add reflections and highlights.
+Students could then draw on top of the collage to make the colour more exact and add reflections and highlights.
 This project is most suitable for secondary students as primary students often find tissue paper difficult to work with.

 Drawing to record